tileshq/tiles-notebook/README.md

 # Tiles Notebook

+> Update: Since the release of this alpha, work on the notebook has been paused.
+The notebook has been moved to [notebook.tiles.run](https://notebook.tiles.run) for the time being.

 Tiles is a notebook that makes working with AI agents easier.
 It's a multiplayer, offline-first experience built on MCP, featuring AI-generated widgets.
 Our vision is to make personal software ubiquitous in the future.

 ## Project Structure